Frequently Asked Questions

 Why SmS reminders?

 People’s lives are hectic, especially people who live in resource-constrained settings.
-For families with infants and young children, it is often difficult to fit a visit to a health clinic for a vaccination into an already hectic schedule.
+For families with infants it is often difficult to remember a visit to a health clinic scheduled months ago, what with everything else going on in their lives.
 Research in behavioral science suggests that people often intend to do things but have difficulty following through—even on things they consider important.
 In these cases, a “nudge” in the form of a timely reminder or encouragement can often help people follow through.
 Research suggests that text message reminders are a cheap and effective way to provide this sort of nudge.
-Although there is less research than we would like on the effects of SMS reminders on vaccination coverage specifically, the evidence so far is promising.

 India has both problematically low vaccination rates and high rates of mobile phone ownership.
 The high mobile penetration means that SMS reminders for vaccinations can potentially reach a large percentage of the population, and the low vaccination rates suggest that there is significant room for interventions to improve the situation.